Quick Exit

 If you are experiencing significant worry or anxiety that interferes with your day-to-day life (e.g., work, relationships, sleep, or other important parts of your life), it is recommended that you consult your health care provider.
 For additional information about anxiety visit: Anxiety Canada.

-Set aside time to have an open conversation about worries.
+Couples might find it helpful to set aside time to have an open conversation about worries.
 This can include discussing feelings and asking questions and learning about the PSP’s job, the risks involved, and information about PSP training and safety protocols.

 It may be useful to consider the following story about Chantal and Jean-Paul.
 They are fictional characters, but their story comes from real experiences that PSP families have shared.
 This story begins early in the relationship and illustrates some of the worries and challenges that PSP couples can face.
 As you watch the video below (around 4 minutes) about Chantal and Jean-Paul, consider your own story, the changes that have occurred, and the ways you have adjusted to this way of life.